Glimmers of a post-geometric perspective: Setup

-On the LHS of these equations the ket is acted upon by the quantum operator while on the RHS it is simply multiplied by the corresponding eigenvalue.
-The meaning of the states $|h,\phi, X_I\rangle $ is quite straightforward.
-We call these vectors a \emph{classical basis} because they represent classical \emph{spatial} geometries with perfectly defined field configurations and localized observers.
-Note however that these states have infinite uncertainties on the conjugate momenta, and are thus very bad approximations of classical space\emph{times}.
+We can now attempt a formal definition of the distance operator.
 As said, a triplet of values for the fields $X^I$ identifies a given observer.
 However, on the eigenbasis $|h,\phi, X^I\rangle $, they also entirely define a point in space.
-Let us indicate such triplets of values by $\vec X$, $\vec Y$ etc. The quantum operator $\hat d(\vec X, \vec Y)$ ``distance between observer $\vec X$ and observer $\vec Y$" (what would correspond in the discrete model~\eqref{2-intro} to a distance operator between, say, observer $B$ and observer $C$) is straightforwardly defined on this basis, although in the usual implicit manner.
+Let us indicate such triplets of values by $\vec X$, $\vec Y$ etc. For example, we could consider $\vec X = \{1,0,0\}$, $\vec Y = \{0,1,0\}$.
+The quantum operator $\hat d(\vec X, \vec Y)$ ``distance between observer $\vec X$ and observer $\vec Y$" (what would correspond in the discrete model~\eqref{2-intro} to a distance operator between, say, observer $A$ and observer $B$) is straightforwardly defined on this basis, although in the usual implicit manner.
 One has to find the spatial geodesic between the corresponding points for the geometry $h_{ij}(x^k)$ and then calculate its length by integrating the differential line element.
 The outcome of this operation has no uncertainty on the classical basis and thus $|h,\phi, X^I\rangle $ must be an eigenvector of $\hat d(\vec X, \vec Y)$,

 The notation above wants to emphasize that the eigenvalue of the distance operator depends only on the geometry and on the position of the observers, not on the other fields.